bmlt-enabled/yap/README.md

 ## Voicemail

 This is configured through service body configuration, through your call strategy setting.
 If you specify a Primary Contact Number, it will SMS a link to that person when a voicemail is left.

+You can also comma separate the values if you want it to go to more than one person.

 Voicemail links are also available in the Twilio Console under "Recordings".